-This week's email request is from a gentleman who is working the night shift and he is preparing to join the military.
-As his sleep schedule has changed so has his energy levels and desire to workout.
+This week's email request is from a man who is working the night shift and he is preparing to join the military.
+As his sleep schedule has changed, so has his energy levels and desire to workout.
 See request for help:

 Stew, HELP!
 I am now working the night shift and need some help with when to exercise and when to eat from my normal routine.
 I see my waist growing each week.
 I have about six months before I join the military.

-Here is a great group discussion for the Military.com reader population who have some experience with working nights either in the military or as civilians.
-My experience working nights during training was extensive but it helped by continuing to exercise, eat right, and sleep.
-Here are some tips you MUST DO to help you not only stay awake during the night shift but to have energy to work, exercise, and live half a normal life on your time off.
+Here is a great group discussion for the Military.com reader population who have some experience with working nights, either in the military or as civilians.
+My experience working nights during training was extensive, but it helped by continuing to exercise, eat right and sleep.
+Here are some tips you must do to help you not only stay awake during the night shift but to have energy to work, exercise and live a somewhat normal life on your time off.

-1. SLEEP — You have to get good at sleeping during the day.
-Blacken your windows and make your room dark, quiet, comfortable.
+1. Sleep.
+You have to get good at sleeping during the day.
+Blacken your windows and make your room dark, quiet and comfortable.
 You will be tired, but your sleeping patterns are thrown off by 8-12 hours so you have to be ready to sleep when you have time to sleep.
-Have a small snack an hour prior to sleeping like cereal, big glass of milk and avoid ANY caffeine or nicotine if you can.
+Have a small snack an hour before sleeping, such as cereal or a big glass of milk, and avoid any caffeine or nicotine if you can.

-2. WORKOUT — I have always found that exercise wakens me so I prefer to workout prior to going to work versus when I get off work.
-Take 30-45 minutes prior to your night shift start time and exercise with weights, calisthenics, cardio then shower.
-This will boost your metabolism, keep you more alert for a while, and click one of the the MUST DO’s off your list.
-You will see that it is VERY tough to get started on a workout after your shift is complete and it will also make your sleep schedule harder to keep by temporarily waking you up.
+2. Work out.
+I always have found that exercise awakens me so I prefer to work out before going to work rather than when I get off work.
+Take 30-45 minutes before your night shift starts and exercise with weights, calisthenics and cardio, then shower.
+This will boost your metabolism, keep you more alert for a while and click one of the "must dos" off your list.
+You will see that it is very tough to get started on a workout after your shift is complete, and it also will make your sleep schedule harder to keep by temporarily waking you up.

-3. EAT — Make your own lunch.
+3. Eat.
+Make your own lunch.
 Bring in healthy foods like fruits, vegetables, nuts, water, juices, sandwich and other favorite foods.
-Often there is NOTHING good for you to eat at 2am no matter where you are.
-Eat a meal prior to work, have a snack 3-4 hours into your night shift, and then a light meal as your last meal prior to leaving work.
+There often is nothing good for you to eat at 2 a.m., no matter where you are.
+Eat a meal before work, have a snack 3-4 hours into your night shift and then a light meal as your last meal prior to leaving work.
 You could wait until you get home for this meal.

-4. HYDRATE: When in doubt drink water.
-Often we confuse hunger with being thirsty or dehydrated so stay hydrated and it will curb your hunger.
+4. Hydrate.
+When in doubt, drink water.
+We often confuse hunger with being thirsty or dehydrated, so stay hydrated and it will curb your hunger.

-This schedule may or may not work for you as there are different night shifts and hours, but you can basically see what an 8 hour shift would look like when working during your normal sleep period.
-Good luck with your program and KEEP TRYING TO get into a habit OR system of healthy living even though your schedule is upside down.
+This schedule may not work for you as there are different night shifts and hours, but you basically can see what an eight-hour shift would look like when working during your normal sleep period.
+Good luck with your program and keep trying to get into a habit or system of healthy living, even though your schedule is upside down.